TechforTrade/Thunderhead-Filament-Extruder/README.md

 Please refer to our [wiki](https://github.com/TechforTrade/Thunderhead-Filament-Extruder/wiki) for detailed information on building the Thunderhead.

-#### Tools Required####
+#### Major Tools Needed####

-Note that you don't necessairily have to own all of these tools.
-A local shop could some of the work for you.
+Note that you don't necessarily have to own all of these tools.
+A local shop could do some of the work for you.
 Especially the lathe and milling work.
+See the Wiki for a more exhaustive list.

 * Drill Press
-* Metal Lathe
+* Metal Lathe - Threading the barrel and making the shaft for the gear box
-* Milling Machine
-* Welding (stick, oxy-acetalene, etc.) - for welding frames together
+* Welding (stick, oxy-acetalene, etc.) - For welding frames together
-* 3D printer
+* 3D printer - Many of the complex parts in the machine are 3D printed
+* Milling Machine (optional) - For milling flats into a few parts.
+Could be done with grinder and hand files though more time consuming.
+* Horizontal band saw (optional) - For cutting stock metal to size.
+A hacksaw and vice will work, but will be slower.

+#### Major components of the Thunderhead